PaulskPt/MAGTAG_datetime/README.md

 I am in contact with the maintainers of Circuitpython about this.

+Note: don't forget to fill-in your WiFi and AIO user credentials in the file: ```/src/secrets.py```.

 In the ``doc``` folder an example of a REPL output of the script.

 Note the script uses a class ```my_dat``` to keep and share various values between functions while preventing the use of global parameters.
 One of them is ```_debug```.
 This boolean value is used in various functions to set a local flag ```my_debug```.
 This boolan flag is used for debugging purposes or for informative REPL output printing.